 Calendar of events

 Thursday 4th October 2018, 7.30pm.
 Recital of Central and Eastern European music.
-Picture Gallery, Royal Holloway, University of London, Egham, Surrey TW20 0EX.
+Picture Gallery, Founder's Building, Royal Holloway, University of London, Egham, Surrey TW20 0EX.
 Programme: Tcherepnine Sonatine Sportive, Markovitch Complainte et Danse, Tubin Sonata, Prokofiev Five Melodies op.
-35, Herdzin Bajkowe Opowiesci (Fairy Tales).
+35, Herdzin Bajkowe Opowiesci (Fairytale Stories).
 With Yshani Perinpanayagam, piano.
-Ticket info to come.

 Saturday 11th August 2018: Recital at Singapore Saxophone Symposium.
 Nanyang Academy of Fine Arts, Singapore.
 Recital programme: Fernande Decruck Chant Lyrique op.
-69, Mark Bowden Parable, Krzysztof Herdzin Bajkowe Opowiesci (Fairy Tales).
+69, Mark Bowden Parable, Krzysztof Herdzin Bajkowe Opowiesci (Fairytale Stories).
 With Jessica Leong, piano.